 How to watch 4K video on Netflix

-Netflix was one of the first video-on-demand services to announce it would be supporting 4K streaming.
-It stuck to its promise, and in April 2014, it went live in the UK.
-But in order to access the content, you need to have the right kit.
+Netflix was one of the first video-on-demand services to announce it would be supporting 4K streaming, and in April 2014, went live in the UK.
+But to access the content, you need to have the right kit.

 To watch Netflix 4K online, your 4K TV will need to support the HEVC (High Efficiency Video Coding)/H.265 compression standard.
 The first generation of 4K TVs didn't support this, instead coming with the H.264 codec, which doesn't support most of the 4K content now available.